 Reach out and offer your assistance for a reasonable fee.
-Be Captain Save Em… Seriously, thats what motivates a local business owner to work you you.
+Be Captain Save Em… Seriously, that’s what motivates a local business owner to work with you.
 The fact that you’re A) Local (reachable) and B) You can solve the issue inexpensively.

 Franchise Stores Like Guitar Center Or Mike’s Camera